Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 5. Very Strong: 80 ≤ score ≤ 100

 The meter score for a given measure is depicted on the semicircle as a performance meter arrow as shown in Figure 1.
 A solid arrow is used for the most recent year of available data, if at least five measures are available.
-A dashed arrow is used to show performance for the baseline year, when the baseline has more than two-thirds of the measures available in the most recent year.
+A dashed arrow is used to show performance for the baseline year when the baseline has more than two-thirds of the measures available in the most recent year.
 This criterion is applied to ensure similar comparisons between the baseline and the most recent year.
 For the 2016 report, measures with the latest year before 2013 were excluded from the most recent year’s comparison.

-The State overall meter scores are more reliable and stable than the State topic scores mainly because the number of measures with valid data for each topic within a State is usually much smaller than that for the State overall.
+The state overall meter scores are more reliable and stable than the state topic scores mainly because the number of measures with valid data for each topic within a state is usually much smaller than that for the state overall.
 The number of data years and measure types with valid data may also affect the meter scores.
 Please keep these factors in mind when interpreting the meter scores and check the underlying data for details.

 Figure 1: Performance Meter